 If you’re travelling in your vehicle, you’ll find ample parking spots on on 46th and 47th Streets between Broadway & 8th Avenue.
 There’s also additional parking available on 8th Avenue between 46th & 47th Street.

-That completes our Majestic theatre seating chart.
-Now comes the next, most important part.
-How to score cheap tickets for Phantom of the Opera?
-To get great last minute deals, check out Headout, your one stop, on-demand mobile concierge.
+Wondering how to score cheap and discounted broadway tickets for Phantom of the Opera?
+Get great last minute deals on Phantom of the Opera tickets on Headout, your one stop, on-demand mobile concierge.

 Choose your show, select your seats, and show up at the theatre on the day of the experience.
 In the meantime, a Headout representative will take care of the legwork and meet you at the theatre before your show to hand-deliver your tickets in person.